-Beneath the tranquil waters of Tobermory Bay on the Isle of Mull lies a secret steeped in legend and centuries of treasure-hunting dreams: the wreck of a Spanish galleon, often identified as the ‘San Juan de Sicilia’.
-Its sinking in 1588, shortly after the defeat of the mighty Spanish Armada, is a tale woven with historical intrigue, local clan disputes, and even whispers of a powerful witch and a tragic princess.
+Beneath the tranquil waters of Tobermory Bay on the Isle of Mull lies a secret steeped in legend and centuries of treasure-hunting dreams: the wreck of a Spanish ship, often linked to the ‘San Juan de Sicilia‘.
+The vessel sank in 1588, shortly after the defeat of the Spanish Armada, and its destruction has inspired tales of political intrigue, clan rivalry, witchcraft, and doomed romance.

 The Armada’s Refuge and a Fiery End